akka/akka/akka-docs/java/camel.rst

 Intercepting route construction
 -------------------------------

-The previous section, :ref:`camel-components`, explained how to setup a route to an actor manually.
+The previous section, :ref:`camel-components-java`, explained how to setup a route to an actor manually.
 It was the application's responsibility to define the route and add it to the current CamelContext.
-This section explains a more convenient way to define custom routes: akka-camel is still setting up the routes to consumer actors (and adds these routes to the current CamelContext) but applications can define extensions to these routes.
+This section explains a more convenient way to define custom routes: akka-camel is still setting up the routes to consumer actors
+(and adds these routes to the current CamelContext) but applications can define extensions to these routes.
 Extensions can be defined with Camel's `Java DSL`_ or `Scala DSL`_.
 For example, an extension could be a custom error handler that redelivers messages from an endpoint to an actor's bounded mailbox when the mailbox was full.

 .. _Java DSL: http://camel.apache.org/dsl.html
 .. _Scala DSL: http://camel.apache.org/scala-dsl.html